AhmedFathyDev/AhmedFathyDev/README.md

 <h1 align="center">About</h1>

 **I am a Back-End Engineer with industry experience in building websites and web applications.
-Specialist in .NET Core Framework.
-Satisfactory background working with Angular, React, Blazor, and Razor Pages on multiple projects.**
+Specialist in .NET Core Frameworks.
+Satisfactory background working with Angular, React, and Vue.js on multiple projects.**

-**I have powerful computer science knowledge and am eager to learn more concepts and deep dive into computer science tracks.
+**I have powerful computer science knowledge and I am eager to learn more concepts and deep dive into computer science tracks.
 Good in Object-Oriented Programming, Data Structures, Algorithms, Database Systems, Design Patterns, and Problem Solving skills.
 I practiced competitive programming a lot in college and enjoyed competing with my colleagues and mentors and participating in many programming competitions.**

 **I am passionate about learning .NET, Back-End technologies, DevOps, Web 3, Blockchain, Linux, Virtualization, and Cloud Computing.**

 **Detailed-oriented, responsible, committed engineer, With a get-it-done, on-time, and high-quality product spirit.
 Self-quick learner, self-motivated, and social.**

-* 🔭 **I’m currently working on**: [BookStore.MVC](https://github.com/AhmedFathyDev/BookStore.MVC) and [mustafakamel](https://github.com/AhmedFathyDev/mustafakamel).
+* 🔭 **I’m currently working on**: [BookStore.MVC](https://github.com/AhmedFathyDev/BookStore.MVC).
+* 🔭 **I’m looking to collaborate on**: [Fathy.Common](https://github.com/AhmedFathyDev/Fathy.Common).
 * 🔭 **I’m looking to collaborate on**: [LeetCode-Solutions](https://github.com/AhmedFathyDev/LeetCode-Solutions).
 * 🔭 **I’m looking to collaborate on**: [HackerRank-Solutions](https://github.com/AhmedFathyDev/HackerRank-Solutions).
 * 🔭 **I’m looking to collaborate on**: [Codeforces-Solutions](https://github.com/AhmedFathyDev/Codeforces-Solutions).
-* 🌱 **I’m currently learning**: `Computer Science` and `Software Engineering`.
+* 🌱 **I’m currently learning**: `ASP.NET Core MVC`.
 * 💬 **Ask me about**: `.NET`.
 * 📫 **How to reach me**: Catch and follow me from the `above links 👆`, in addition to `follow me here`.
 * 🤔 **I’m currently open for**: `A new job opportunity`.